keshav0730/keshav0730/README.md

 ## About Me

 I am a passionate developer with a keen interest in learning and exploring new technologies.
 My primary coding languages are JavaScript and C++, and I enjoy collaborating on projects and contributing to the tech community.
-I'm also diving into the exciting world of Artificial Intelligence.
+I'm also diving into the exciting worlds of Web3, Solana, and other hot frontend topics.

-- 🔭 **Current Focus:** Building my online presence and working on AI-driven projects.
+- 🔭 **Current Focus:** Building my online presence, working on AI-driven projects, and exploring Web3 and Solana.
-- 🌱 **Learning Path:** Continuously expanding my knowledge in AI, Machine Learning, and Data Science.
+- 🌱 **Learning Path:** Continuously expanding my knowledge in AI, Machine Learning, Web3, and blockchain technologies.
 - 👯 **Collaboration:** Looking to collaborate on innovative projects and contribute to open-source.
 - 🤔 **Seeking Help:** Open to idea contributions and innovative solutions.
 - 💬 **Ask Me About:** My projects, innovations, and anything tech-related.